How To See If Metro Ethernet Is Available It's fast and easy to find Metro Ethernet service near you.

 You’re looking to initiate or expand bandwidth for your company.
 What type of service should you go with?
 Metro Ethernet is in the news these days.
 You may have heard that it offers more bandwidth for less money than traditional telecom solutions.
 But, is Metro Ethernet even available?

 There’s a quick way to find out.
-Use an Ethernet service finder to get a map of the lit buildings near you.
+Use an bandwidth service finder to see if there are points of presence or lit buildings near you.
 What’s a lit building?
 No, that doesn’t refer to how many lights are on in the offices.
 It refers to the presence of fiber optic service to that building.
 Lit means that the service is turned up and active with laser light shining through the fiber.
 There’s also such a thing as dark fiber, which is just the fiber optic cabling installed but not connected to anything.

 Why are lit buildings important?